google/WebFundamentals/src/content/en/fundamentals/accessibility/focus/using-tabindex.md

       <option>No preference</option>
     </select>

-{% framebox height="80px" %}
 <select>
   <option>Aisle seat</option>
   <option>Window seat</option>
   <option>No preference</option>
 </select>
-{% endframebox %}

 Knowing which keyboard behaviors to implement can be difficult, but there is a helpful document you can refer to.
-The <a href="https://www.w3.org/TR/wai-aria-practices/" target="_blank">Accessible Rich Internet Applications (ARIA) Authoring Practices</a> guide lists types of components and what kinds of keyboard actions they support.
+The [Accessible Rich Internet Applications (ARIA) Authoring Practices](https://www.w3.org/TR/wai-aria-practices/){: .external } guide lists types of components and what kinds of keyboard actions they support.
 We will cover ARIA in more detail later, but for now let's use the guide to help us add keyboard support to a new component.

-Perhaps you're working on some new [Custom Elements](/web/fundamentals/primers/customelements/) that resemble a set of radio buttons, but with your unique take on appearance and behavior.
+Perhaps you're working on some new [Custom Elements](/web/fundamentals/getting-started/primers/customelements) that resemble a set of radio buttons, but with your unique take on appearance and behavior.

     <radio-group>
       <radio-button>Water</radio-button>